-Any dating app user will be familiar with the anxiety involved with moving from digital to in-person interactions, and unfortunately, that anxiety has a legitimate source.
+Any dating app user will be familiar with the anxiety involved with moving from digital to in-person interactions; unfortunately, that anxiety has a legitimate source.
 According to the Pew Research Centre, one in two online dating users in the US believes that people setting up fake accounts to scam others is very common.

 The financial details back them up, too: the FTC recently highlighted that, with $1.3b in losses over the last five years, romance scams are now the biggest fraud category they track.

 And people who strike up online relationships between Christmas and Valentine’s Day might be at particular risk of romance fraud.
-Last March, for example, the UK’s National Fraud Intelligence Bureau experienced a spike of romance fraud reports.
+Last March, for example, the UK’s National Fraud Intelligence Bureau experienced a spike in romance fraud reports.
 It’s little wonder, then, that Netflix chose the start of February to release its true-crime documentary The Tinder Swindler.

 With online dating apps now entirely mainstream as one of the default ways of meeting people, with over 300m active users, it is more important than ever that the businesses running them take strong steps to protect user safety.
-This is a moral imperative, of course, in terms of working for users’ best interests – but, as the market matures, it’s also quickly becoming a potentially existential problem for dating platforms.
+This is a moral imperative, of course, in terms of working for users’ best interests – but as the market matures, it’s also quickly becoming a potentially existential problem for dating platforms.